Sponsored Project Administration - SPA

 - Establishes University sponsored project administration policies & procedures

-- Monitors sub-recipients
+- Monitors sub-recipients using risk-based approach

 - Coordinates sponsored project audit activities, including the annual A-133 audit